-We’ve all heard the saying: If you want something bad enough, you’ll find a way; if you don’t want it bad enough, you’ll find an excuse.
-The most common excuse we all use now and then is “I don’t have enough time.”
-One of my favorite quotes about this topic is: “I don’t have time is the adult version of the dog ate my homework.”
-It’s a story we tell ourselves and others when we don’t really want to do something, or it’s just not high enough on our priority list.
-But what if it should be?
+We’ve all heard the saying: If you want something bad enough, you’ll find a way; if you don’t want it enough, you’ll find an excuse.
+The most common excuse we all use now and then is, “I don’t have enough time.”
+It’s true, our lives are busy and making fitness a priority isn’t always a reality for some.
+However, our health is our wealth and making time to make healthy happen is key to ensuring we live our best lives!
 Let’s take a look at some of the more common time-related excuses we use to avoid exercise, and how we can conquer them!

 I have kids.

-Back to school time is here, or very close.
-Take some of the time you spent with your kids during their summer break and spend it on YOU!
+Back-to-school time is in full swing.
 Before you fill your less packed schedule with things that will not benefit you personally, set aside some of this time to get to the gym, take a walk, or exercise at home.
 If you schedule the time the same as you schedule everything else about your life, it will naturally become part of your day-to-day routine.
 Start small.
 Once it becomes a habit, you won’t want to miss a single workout because you’ve already experienced its rewards.
 Hiring a fitness coach or scheduling group sessions or buddy workouts are a great way to make sure you don’t miss out on getting to the gym, too.
 It’s an appointment, just like going to the doctor or any other professional.

 I work full-time.